Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Methodology

 \subsection{Threat Model}

-\textbf{Scenario.} In this paper, we consider such a scenario that multiple participants train a central server collaboratively for node classification, and the prediction of the server model will be shared by all participants.
-Besides, the server model is semi-honest, i.e., the server model will not reveal the inner parameters, but will be opened for the malicious participant for querying.
+\textbf{Scenario.} Taking more general scenarios into consideration, GVFL is applied to multiple participants training a central server collaboratively for node classification.
+When the server model is well-trained, the prediction of the server model will be shared by all participants.
+Besides, the server model is semi-honest, i.e., the server model serves to be queried by the malicious participant without revealing the inner parameters.

-\textbf{Knowledge of the malicious participant.} First, we assume that the malicious participant only knows the structure of the server and only holds its own data.
-In other word, the malicious participant can manipulate its own data to attack the server model merely.
-In addition, the trained server model will be regarded as an API for the malicious participant and it only returns probabilities.
-Thus, more details, such as the parameters of server model and the gradient information, unable to be obtained by the malicious participant.
+\textbf{Knowledge of the malicious participant.} Assume that the malicious participant knows the structure of the server, and only can access to its own data.
+In other word, the malicious participant can attack the server model by manipulating its own data merely.
+In addition, the trained server model will be served as an API for the malicious participant, and it only returns probability for each query.
+Thus, more details, such as the parameters of the server model and the gradient information, are unable to be obtained by the malicious participant.

-\textbf{The goal of the malicious participant.} For the malicious participant, the goal is attacking the server model by uploading perturbed node embeddings.
-So that other benign participants which rely on the server model, receives expected prediction for target node.
+\textbf{The goal of the malicious participant.} For the malicious participant, the goal is to attack the server model by uploading perturbed embeddings.
+So that the other benign participants, which rely on the server model, receive the unexpected prediction for the target example.